DevExpress/devextreme-angular/docs/using-angular-cli.md

-# Using the DevExtreme Angular 2 Components With Angular CLI
+# Using the DevExtreme Angular 2 Components with Angular CLI

 ## Create a new Application ##